Why we may need less delicious food

 Published June 13, 2017

-Policy-makers want evidence that tells them they can have it all – but we could face some difficult trade-offs as we try to solve the planetary and human health crises caused by food.
+Policy-makers want evidence that tells them they can have it all – delicious, healthy and sustainable food.
+However we could face some difficult trade-offs as we try to solve the planetary and human health crises caused by food.
 Members of the EAT-Lancet Commission on Food, Planet, Health got together at the 2017 Stockholm Food Forum, to debate whether it’s possible to provide healthy and sustainable diets for all – and what those diets might look like.

-Dr. Tara Garnett warned that “we may need less delicious food” in the future, while Dr. Sunita Narain says the key to changing the way we eat is “deglamorizing” ultra-processed foods.
+Dr. Tara Garnett warned that in the future “we may need in many parts of the world to consume less, we may need less delicious food – we may not be able to afford it,” while Dr. Sunita Narain says the key to changing the way we eat is “deglamorizing” ultra-processed foods.

 Watch the panel here: